-‘Villain’, written and directed by Unnikrishnan B, had been in the news (ever since Mohanlal shared the movie’s first-look poster featuring himself in a salt & pepper avatar on his Facebook page, to be precise) for a number of reasons: (#1) It’s the first film in India to be completely shot in 8K resolution (Manoj Paramahamsa and N.K Ekambaram wield the camera), (#2) It’s the first Malayalam film where color-grading was done during filming itself, (#3) The record amounts it earned in terms of overseas distribution, music and satellite rights, and lastly, (#4) The massive star-cast (comprising the likes of Manju Warrier, Vishal, Hansika, Srikanth, and a horde of popular Malayalam talents on board).
+Unnikrishnan B wrote and directed ‘Villain,’ which garnered attention for several reasons since Mohanlal shared the movie’s first-look poster featuring himself in a salt & pepper avatar on his Facebook page.
+First, it is the inaugural film in India completely shot in 8K resolution, with Manoj Paramahamsa and N.K Ekambaram handling the camera.
+Second, it marks the first instance in Malayalam cinema where color-grading occurred during filming itself.
+Third, the film achieved record-breaking success in terms of overseas distribution, music, and satellite rights.
+Lastly, it boasts a massive star cast, including Manju Warrier, Vishal, Hansika, Srikanth, and numerous other popular Malayalam talents.

 The writer/director chooses to narrate the story of ADGP Mathew Manjooran (Mohanlal) by mounting a reasonably large canvas with a wide array of characters, attempting a rather subtle mishmash of genres (crime/drama/thriller/family) well within his comfort zone (we saw Lal-Unnikrishnan duo churn out ‘Grandmaster’ five years ago, which was quite alright).